jara001/f1tenth-rules/rules_v3.md

     - Filling up the registration form.
     - Submitting a video of the car autonomously driving.
     - Submitting a hardware list.
-    - Paying the registration fee.
-    - _Felix: if applicable, if it is handled by the conference, we are concerned with this.
-Teams that don't pay or not allowed to enter the venue_
-    - _J: Yeah, right.
-It should be definitely inside the section below._
 - Not submitting in time may void the registration.
 - Registration not confirmed by the organizers is not ...